GPS in a Nutshell

 been, find a specific point or trailhead, or save the location of your favorite

-be.
-Or perhaps many people aren't getting way out there and pushing
+useful they can be.
+Or perhaps many people aren't getting way out

-the boundaries of the riding areas they frequent.
-Another reason
+there and pushing the boundaries of the riding areas they

-riders.
-(Off-the-shelf applications tend to be geared towards
+off-road riders.
+(Off-the-shelf applications tend to be geared

-standard city driving and tourism.)
-So here's your opportunity to do
+towards standard city driving and tourism.)
+So here's your

 GPS Basics